cat-in-a-box/mousewheel-checker/README.md

 # mousewheel_checker
-A simple page to check wheel rotation on my almost broken mouse.
+A react application with a purpose to check wheel rotation on my broken mouse.
 Just to understand if its working properly or not